ferrary7/unifyiq-aryan/README.md

 ---

 ## 📝 Assumptions Made
-- Missing EpicLink in Jira was handled using fallback key logic as described above.
+- EpicLink-to-AccountID mapping is simulated using round-robin assignment.
 - ARR values are treated as integers (no currency conversions).
 - Data is static from Excel files.
 In real use, this would be replaced by live Salesforce/Jira APIs.
 - Queries are stateless; the agent doesn’t maintain conversational context.